SquareGPS/navixy-api/docs/backend-api/resources/tracking/map_layer.md

 #### errors

-* 201 (Not found in the database) – if there is no map layer with such ID belonging to current user.
+* 201 - Not found in the database – if there is no map layer with such ID belonging to current user.

 ### list

 Returns metadata for all map layers for the user.

+#### parameters

+Only session `hash`.

 #### examples